-Alexander Keller is the Business Development Manager at Effective Spend, a digital marketing agency in Austin, TX.
-Effective Spend provides a full suite of digital marketing services including, Paid Search, Search Engine Optimization, Performance Display, and Social Advertising.
-Alex works on all areas of the business to achieve rapid growth, as well as ensuring all clients achieve the best possible results by integrating paid search into a comprehensive business strategy.
+Alexander Keller leads Operations at Effective Spend, including directly overseeing the Business Intelligence and SEO departments.
+Effective Spend provides a full suite of digital marketing services including, Paid Search, Social Advertising, Search Engine Optimization, Digital PR and Business Analytics.
+Alex works on all areas of the business to achieve rapid growth, as well as ensuring all clients achieve the best possible results by integrating our digital marketing services into a comprehensive business strategy.
 Prior to Effective Spend, Alex co-founded FringeSport, a multi-channel retailer and manufacturer with $5.4 million in revenue in its 4th full year.
 At FringeSport he built and grew the business from the ground up with the help of a team that was 30 strong at its peak.
 After 4.5 years at FringeSport, Alex engineered the sale and transition of FringeSport to new owners.
-Alex is a proud new father to baby Fritz, whom will one day lead the US Men’s National Soccer Team to World Cup glory.
+Alex is a proud father to baby Fritz, whom will one day lead the US Men’s National Soccer Team to World Cup glory.
 Alex has a BA in Accounting & Business Management from Southwestern University.

 Technical Material & Production Advisors

 Adam Kennedy is a Scientific Glassblower in the Department of Chemistry at the University of Texas at Austin.
 He works with researchers across the UT network to design and fabricate custom glass to facilitate their research.
 Adam trained at Salem Community College in New Jersey and is a member of the American Scientific Glassblower’s Society.